FireRat666/shorter/README.md

 *   **Customizable Theming**: Override the default HTML templates with your own to match your brand.
 *   **Deployment Ready**: Designed for modern deployment platforms like Render, with full support for configuration via environment variables.
 *   **Secure by Default**: Implements a strict Content Security Policy (CSP), CSRF protection on all forms, and other security headers to protect users.
+*   **Public API**: A RESTful API for programmatic link creation, authenticated with secure bearer tokens.
 *   **Resource Management**: Configurable size limits for URL and text submissions to prevent abuse and manage database size.

 ## Installation